-Trigger point injection is a procedure used to treat the areas of muscle that are in pain and contain trigger points, or knots of muscle that are created when muscles cannot relax.
+Trigger point injections are a procedure used to treat the areas of muscle that are in pain and contain trigger points, or knots of muscle that are created when muscles cannot relax.
 It is possible to feel these knots under the skin.
 It is fairly common that trigger points irritate the nerves around them and cause a pain that is felt in another part of the body, known as a referred pain.
 Our Edgewater, FL team has found the some patient complaints respond very well to this form of treatment.

 The trigger point injection procedure consists of a injecting a solution through a small needle into the patient’s trigger point problem area.
 The solution contains a local anesthetic and a substance called sarapin.
 A pitcher plant extract (Sarapin) is given as an injection.
 Sarapin is a grandfathered FDA-approved prescription product.
 Healthcare providers inject Sarapin for relieving pain in the back, neck, and other locations in the body.